 In May 2020 two provinces in China independently decided to ban dog meat thus creating the first safeguard for dogs in China.
 The progressive cities of Shenzhen and Zhuhai pave the way as leaders in what must become a nation-wide effort.
 No Dogs Left Behind strongly believes that celebrating these victories is evidence to our followers that our hard work and dedication is paying off.
 Yet is also serves as a reminder to keep fighting and pressing on with our mission.
 We cannot make change alone.
 Rather No Dogs Left Behind must educate and empower the Chinese people to take accountability for the change their country so desperately needs.

 More recent articles show progress toward the treatment of dogs in China and the rising numbers of pet ownership among Chinese citizens.
 This cultural shift in perception of dogs as companion creatures rather than food is one more step in the direction toward animal welfare laws.

-To understand how laws are created and implanted and why they are ultimate lacking, we must first examine the politics, economics, and cultural history surrounding China.
+To understand how laws are created and implanted and why they are ultimately lacking, we must first examine the politics, economics, and cultural history in East Asia.

 A report done by Act Asia for Animals in 2011 explains in great detail the culture and policies that surround farming, agriculture, and the relationship with dogs and cats used for consumption and trade, and the ways in which this market is tied to cultural implications.